Stone heart syndrome: Risk factors and diagnosis

-Stone Heart Syndrome primarily affects individuals undergoing complex heart surgery, those with a history of severe heart disease, older patients, and those with weakened heart muscles.
+Stone heart syndrome primarily affects individuals undergoing complex heart surgery, those with a history of severe heart disease, older patients, and those with weakened heart muscles.
 Myocardial hypertrophy has also been identified as a risk factor.
 Diagnosis is typically made by cardiologists or cardiac surgeons, especially in surgical settings.
 Diagnostic tests include echocardiograms to assess heart muscle movement, electrocardiograms to detect irregular heart rhythms, and blood tests for markers of heart damage.
 The syndrome's sudden onset, usually during surgery or after severe heart attacks, makes rapid diagnosis crucial yet challenging.

 Treatment or management

-The management of Stone Heart Syndrome focuses on prevention and emergency interventions.
+The management of stone heart syndrome focuses on prevention and emergency interventions.
 Preventive measures include advanced surgical techniques to reduce heart muscle strain and improved blood flow and oxygen support during surgery.
-If Stone Heart Syndrome occurs, emergency measures such as extracorporeal membrane oxygenation (ECMO) may be used to maintain blood flow and oxygenation.
+If stone heart syndrome occurs, emergency measures such as extracorporeal membrane oxygenation (ECMO) may be used to maintain blood flow and oxygenation.
 Recent research has explored the potential of myosin inhibitors, such as MYK-461 (Mavacamten), in preventing or delaying the onset of stone heart during warm ischemia.

 Prognosis and outcomes

-The prognosis for patients with Stone Heart Syndrome is generally poor due to the sudden and severe nature of the condition.
+The prognosis for patients with stone heart syndrome is generally poor due to the sudden and severe nature of the condition.
 Survival often depends on immediate recognition and intervention.
 Those who survive may face lasting heart damage and reduced physical stamina.
 However, with swift medical intervention, some patients have shown significant recovery.

-Epidemiology

-Stone Heart Syndrome is extremely rare, occurring primarily in surgical settings or following major heart attacks.
-Data on its exact prevalence are limited, but it most commonly affects individuals over 50, especially those with pre-existing heart conditions.

 Research directions

-Current research on Stone Heart Syndrome focuses on refining surgical techniques and developing drugs to control calcium levels within heart cells.
-A 2023 study by Li et al. in the pig heart model demonstrated that rapid cooling and a cardioplegic solution containing a myosin inhibitor could effectively prevent and reverse ischemic contracture.
-This research provides new insights into potential preventive strategies for Stone Heart Syndrome during cardiac surgery.
+Current research on stone heart syndrome focuses on refining surgical techniques and developing drugs to control calcium levels within heart cells.
+A 2023 study in the pig heart model demonstrated that rapid cooling and a cardioplegic solution containing a myosin inhibitor could effectively prevent and reverse ischemic contracture.
+This research provides new insights into potential preventive strategies for stone heart syndrome during cardiac surgery.

-The study also revealed that Stone Heart Syndrome is associated with a decrease in adenosine triphosphate (ATP) and phosphocreatine levels by about 50%.
+The study also revealed that stone heart syndrome is associated with a decrease in adenosine triphosphate (ATP) and phosphocreatine levels by about 50%.
 Electron microscopy showed deteriorated structure with contraction bands, Z-line streaming, and swollen mitochondria.
 Synchrotron-based small-angle X-ray scattering of trabecular samples from stone hearts revealed attachment of myosin to actin, without volume changes in the sarcomeres.

-These findings suggest that Stone Heart Syndrome is a hypercontracted state associated with myosin binding to actin and increased Ca2+ sensitivity.
+These findings suggest that stone heart syndrome is a hypercontracted state associated with myosin binding to actin and increased Ca2+ sensitivity.
 The hypercontractile state, once developed, is poorly reversible.
 The myosin inhibitor MYK-461, which is clinically approved for other indications, could be a promising avenue for prevention.